 During my time working on Bitcoin, I was involved in a company selling telephone and internet contracts.
 I raised a call center and hired sales representatives.
 Through some fail interpretations, I killed this company and crashed it.

 As a result, I lost everything and lived on the street for one year, offering my computer skills as an exchange for money.
-And it worked for me.
+It worked for me.
 I learned how to survive on the road.
 I saved the money I earned and was able to start my new life.

 After all, and Bitcoin got the value, I started 150 projects of nonprofit organizations, using Bitcoins as collateral.
 Raising more money without begging – through an increase of the bitcoin value.
 I do not get any income from those projects.
 I showed it out, and the people started working.

-Another meaningful project is single person support.
-Sometimes you don’t have to search for possible projects, sometimes they just find you.
+Another meaningful project is single-person support.
+Sometimes you don’t have to search for possible projects.
+They find you.

 Here is a short story.
 This guy attended one of my Satoshi School Courses and impressed me very much when he told me about his future plans.
 I knew instantly that this would be an idea that needs to be supported with Bitcoins.

 His father inherited a motorhome from him.
-He decided to go to Sri Lanka and help elephants to survive to move them out of the plastic garbage which they used to be eating.
+He decided to go to Sri Lanka and help elephants survive to move them out of the plastic garbage they used to be eating.

 Meanwhile, he has created a bio-organic farm.
 Together with the kids from the community, he collects the rubbish.